Who do I notify if I think the abuser should not have a gun?

 What is the penalty for violating state firearm laws?

-Any person who has a gun while there is an order of protection against him/her could be committing a misdemeanor.3
+Any person who has a gun while there is a final domestic violence order of protection against him/her could be committing a misdemeanor.3

 It can also violate federal law for someone to have a gun if s/he has been convicted of certain crimes or when there is a protection order against him/her.
 For more information, see our Federal Gun Laws page.